-The last phase of a TB sensing measurement instance is the reporting phase.
+If present, the The reporting phase shall be the last phase of a TB sensing measurement instance is the reporting phase.
 In the reporting phase of a TB sensing measurement instance, sensing measurement results are reported (#167).

 References:

 [1] Draft P802.11bf_D0.1